uds-se/fuzzingbook/README.md

 The “literate programming" style would also allow to execute the code samples as they are being typeset; this allows for quality assurance as well as easy explanation of what the code is doing.

 The general idea is to organize each chapter as a **Jupyter Notebook**, as this allows for all the three formats above, as well as interaction by students and teachers.
-(You can even generate slides out of a notebook)  We will use the "bookbook" package for conversion; details follow.
+(You can even generate slides out of a notebook).

-### LaTeX Conventions
+### Writing Conventions

-#### Macros

-For the LaTeX side, I will come with central *macros* that should help organize the code.
-Please use these as much as possible; avoid introducing macros that replicate existing features.

-#### Building
+#### Creating and Building

-Install Jupyter Notebook (or, on a Mac, the nice "Pineapple" app) and you can start editing and toying with the .ipnyb files right away.
+To work on the notebook files, you need the following:

+1. Jupyter notebook.
+The easiest way to install this is via the [Anaconda distribution](https://www.anaconda.com/download/)

+2. Once you have the Jupyter notebook installed, you can start editing and coding right away by starting `jupyter notebook` in the topmost folder.
+You can download PDF versions from the environment.

+3. On the Mac, the `Pineapple` app integrates a nice editor with a local server.
+This is easy to use, but misses a few features.

+4. To create the entire book (with citations, references, and all), you also need the [ipybublish](https://github.com/chrisjsewell/ipypublish) package.
+This allows you to merge multiple chapters into a single PDF or HTML file, create slides, and more.
+A Makefile provides the essential tools for creation.

 ### Python Conventions